Loading IndicatorLoading Indicator

 Physical attacks targeting cryptocurrency holders are surging in France, highlighting growing criminal risks for investors.

-Cointelegraph reported on April 21 that a suspect posing as a delivery worker recently stormed the home of a crypto investor.
+Cointelegraph reported on April 21 that a suspect posing as a delivery worker recently attacked the home of a crypto investor in France.
 A 25-year-old suspect was arrested.

-The suspect locked the victim's family in a room and threatened them.
-One family member eventually overpowered the attacker after a struggle.
+The suspect allegedly locked the victim’s family in a room and threatened them.
+One family member overpowered the attacker after a struggle.

-The incident was a so-called "wrench attack," a type of crime in which assailants use physical violence to force access to a victim's crypto wallet.
+The incident was a so-called “wrench attack,” a type of crime in which assailants use physical violence to force access to a cryptocurrency wallet.

-Cointelegraph said such attacks are rising sharply in France, with one occurring about every 2.5 days.
+Cointelegraph said such attacks are escalating in France, occurring roughly once every 2.5 days.

-The case is drawing attention to rising offline security risks as digital-asset ownership grows.
-It also underscores the need for stronger personal security measures.
+The case has drawn attention to rising offline security risks as digital asset ownership increases.
+It has also renewed calls for stronger personal security.

 JH Kim